deeplearning4j/deeplearning4j/quickstart.md

 ![Alt text](../img/python_shot.png)

 These tools will generate the visualizations that allow you to debug your neural nets as they train.
-(The visualizations occasionally generate a list of errors on Macs -- that does not stop the nets from training.)
+Normalish distributions are a good sign.
+The visualizations occasionally generate a list of errors on Macs -- that does not stop the nets from training.

 * Next, git clone the DL4J examples like so:

 		git clone https://github.com/SkymindIO/dl4j-examples

-You can then manually import the Maven project into [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) or [Intellij](https://www.jetbrains.com/idea/help/importing-project-from-maven-model.html) or [Netbeans](http://wiki.netbeans.org/MavenBestPractices).
+You can then manually import the Maven project into [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html),  [Intellij](https://www.jetbrains.com/idea/help/importing-project-from-maven-model.html) or [Netbeans](http://wiki.netbeans.org/MavenBestPractices).

 * Open up the dl4j-examples project in IntelliJ, find the MNIST example and press run.

 * This is the moment of truth.
 You should now see evidence in your terminal/cmd that the neural net has begun to train, as the net's iterations begin to scroll down your terminal window.
 (In some cases, the program may take a minute to locate resources.)
-Look at the second-to-last number on the righthand side below.
+Look at the second-to-rightmost number in the rows below.
 It should be decreasing with each new iteration.
 That’s the measure of the net’s error reconstructing a numeral-image.
-If the error shrinks, your net is learning.
+Less error means your net is learning.

 ![Alt text](../img/learning.png)